British Rallycross Championship: History

 The first Rallycross event was organised at Lydden circuit, near Canterbury in Kent, on Saturday 4 February 1967.

 Originally intended as a one off conceived by Robert Reed, a producer on ABC TV's World of Sport programme and organised for the broadcaster by the Tunbridge Wells centre of the 750 Motor Club under the leadership of Bud Smith, the event was such a huge success that more TV specials soon followed.
 And it wasn't long before 'clubmans' events were being run for autocross, race and rally drivers who'd become captivated by the new sport.

-The first event was won by Vic Elford – already a successful rally driver and someone who would go on to drive in F1 and have great success as a sports car racer – driving a Porsche 911 owned by AFN, at that time the official Porsche importer for Great Britain.
+The first event was won by Vic Elford – already an experienced rally driver and someone who would go on to drive in F1 and compete in sports car racing – driving a Porsche 911 owned by AFN, at that time the official importer of Porsche for Great Britain.

 It is claimed that the foot and mouth outbreak of 1967, which caused the cancellation of that year's RAC Rally, gave rise to Rallycross.
 However, Rallycross had been born in February 1967 and the November foot and mouth disease actually prevented some drivers attending the first Rallycross event to be staged at Croft, near Darlington in County Durham, on 30 December 1967.

 There is a link to the abandoned RAC British Rally of 1967.
 A televised Rallycross had been organised to take place following the rally.
 However, following its cancellation, most of the foreign drivers and teams left Britain and the Rallycross lost many of its expected star entries.
 The event still took place and was won by Rootes Group driver Andrew Cowan.